nfonrose/oliverjash.me/source/_posts/2012-09-22-big-css-harry-roberts-at-the-digital-barn-2012.md

 * [What if specificity didn’t exist?](http://www.impressivewebs.com/css-specificity-irrelevant/)
 * Write rulesets in a subsequent order to take advantage of the cascade (in place of specificity).
 * Subsequent rulesets should only ever inherit, never undo.
 If you’re undoing CSS down the stylesheet, you’re probably doing it wrong.
 * Pre-processors advertise nesting as a feature.
-Nesting can be useful, but to sell is as a feature is very dangerous.
-Nesting descendants in selectors increases specificity and limits portability.
+Nesting can be useful, but to sell it as a feature is very dangerous.
+Nesting descendants increases specificity and limits portability.
 * Avoid chaining selectors.
 Rather, use a chained class name or a ‘modifier’ (i.e. `.error-msg` instead of `.error.msg`).
 * Indenting rulesets is good because you can see the skeleton of a component easily, without referring to the HTML.
 It gives the next developer a lot of information at a glance.
 * ‘Quasi-qualified selectors’ – we shouldn’t chain classes with element selectors for specificity reasons, but it is useful.
 By qualifying the selector and commenting it out, we give the next developer a lot more information, without increasing specificity (i.e. `/*html*/.product-page`)